trimble-oss/dba-dash/README.md

 - Click the "Source" tab.
 - Click the button to the right of the "Source" textbox to connect to the SQL Instance you want to monitor.
  *Alternatively, the connection string can be entered manually.*
- *Note: Connection strings are encrypted to avoid storing them in plain text but it is recommended to use Windows authentication - the encryption should be considered as obfuscation.*
+> **Note**: Connection strings are encrypted to avoid storing them in plain text but it is recommended to use Windows authentication - the encryption should be considered as obfuscation.
 - Review the "Extended Events" and "Other" tab for additional source configuration options.
 - Click "Add/Update" to add the connection.
 Repeat as necessary to add the other SQL Instances you want to monitor.
  *Tip: You can add a connection string (Or server name list) per line in the source textbox to bulk add connections.*